Menu Close

 There Was an Old Woman Tossed Up In a Blanket

-But where she was going, no mortal could tell it,
+But where she was going, no mortal could tell,

 For under her arm, she carried a broom.